GoogleChrome/web.dev/src/site/content/en/mini-apps/conclusion/index.md

 Writing and researching mini apps has been quite a ride, but one that I do not regret.
 On the one hand, the success and the popularity of mini apps seems to have proven them right.
-On the other hand, though, this success is geographically concentrated on regions where the few popular super apps are dominant, at least at the time of writing.
+On the other hand, though, this success is geographically concentrated in regions where the few popular super apps are dominant, at least at the time of writing.
 What is undoubtedly true is that the ecosystem is highly fascinating and well worth a look.
 This collection of articles has provided deep-dives into many of the aspects that make a difference when using and creating mini apps.
 From the